ingo/ingo.github.io/_recipes/mixed_greens_and_herb_salad_with_figs_and_walnuts.md

 ---
 author: Jessica Theroux
 category: Sides
 description: Using whole herb leaves adds bursts of flavor to this salad.
-If you can find good fresh figs, use them here in place of dried ones.
 image: mixed_greens_and_herb_salad_with_figs_and_walnuts.jpg
 image_attribution: John Kernick
 nutrition: